wang-haoxian/sharockys.github.io/content/en/posts/guest_book/index.md

 authorEmoji: 👻
 tags:
 - K3D
-- Devtron
 - K8S
 - Kubernetes
 - Docker
 ---

 ## Get your hands dirty with K3D
-Now that we have a running cluster creating by K3D and a Devtron running as our controlplane, it's time to make our very first service.
+Now that we have a running cluster creating by K3D, it's time to make our very first service.
 The example that I chosen was from https://github.com/nigelpoulton/k8s-sample-apps (A more PC example can be found from https://kubernetes.io/docs/tutorials/stateless-application/guestbook/)
 This repo proposed several example apps, and this is the simplest one.